skienzmatishun/rippreport/content/p/triangle-lawsuit-settlement-2013/index.md

   length_score: 100
   category_score: 0
   rank: 10
 alttags: A crumpled receipt on a wooden table lists Fairhope taxpayer costs, the Triangle Property Settlement and attorney fees, totaling $500 million requested ...
+summary: Mayor Tim Kant quietly pushed through a multi-million-dollar land buyout that forced taxpayers to cover legal blunders.
+Meeting minutes reveal an unprinted agenda item authorized secret negotiations while hiding three million dollars in attorney fees.
+See how city hall spun an expensive legal surrender as a win for the public.
 ---
 **The Ripp Report**
 **October 28, 2013**